-s olution Thinking a) Unlikely , because the chance of getting 6 is less as compared to getting any of the 5 other numbers on the die.
-I could also use the word b) Likely , because there are 5 numbers which are greater than 1 on the die.
-So, the chances of getting one of them is very high. possible for a) and b), but unlikey and c) Impossible , because I will never get number 7 when I roll the die, as it does not exist on the die. likely are more precise.
+- a) Unlikely, because the chance of getting 6 is less as compared to getting any of the 5 other numbers on the die. - b) Likely, because there are 5 numbers which are greater than 1 on the die.
+So, the chances of getting one of them is very high. - c) Impossible, because I will never get number 7 when I roll the die, as it does not exist on the die.